|Stage Harbor, MA|

 On March 30, 1913, a “fresh southerly breeze” caused Walter C. Harding’s dory to capsize.
 Harding, a surfman at the Monomoy Life Saving Station, wrote: “Had it not been for the prompt assistance of A. A. Howard, Keeper of Hardings Beach Light, it would have ended seriously.”
 Harding reported: “through the kindness of Keeper Howard, I was taken from the bottom of my dory and carried to the lighthouse where I was furnished with dry clothing and made as comfortable as possible.”
 For this, Howard received another commendation.

-Harding’s next commendation was for a far more unusual sort of rescue and came following the December 19, 1914 letter written by Captain Ephraim Smith to the Lighthouse Inspector in Boston:
+Harding’s next commendation was for a far more unusual sort of rescue and came following a December 19, 1914 letter written by Captain Ephraim Smith to the Lighthouse Inspector in Boston:

 Howard received an efficiency star (one of seven in his area) in 1914, and his salary was increased $40 annually to $600 in 1915.
-He transferred from Stage Harbor on May 1, 1916.
+He transferred from Stage Harbor Lighthouse to Ipswich Lighthouse on May 1, 1916.

 Mills Gunderson, who had been keeper at Boston Light Station at $804 per year, was appointed keeper following Howard, and his salary reduced to Stage Harbor Light’s $600.
 Keeper Gunderson received a commendation in 1918 for the excellent condition of his station.